 Several assets developed under this application are proposed to be vested.
 As noted in the consultation overview attached as Appendix 20, consultation regarding the proposed vesting is ongoing with Auckland Council.
-A post-lodgement summary is as follows:
+A post-lodgement summary as at the time of lodgement is as follows:

-- Roading: All public roads (not including JOALs) are proposed to be vested to Auckland Transport. - Drainage Reserves: Where these contain a public raingarden, these are proposed to be vested with Healthy Waters. - Neighbourhood Parks (Lots 5020 and 1800): This will be vested to Auckland Council Parks ('Parks') if a sale and purchase agreement can be reached, prior to survey plan approval. - Wastewater: The proposed gravity network, gravity pumpstation and rising mains are to be vested to Watercare.
-Should the WTTP be constructed, it is proposed to be owned and operated by the Residential Society until such time as capacity becomes available at the Army Bay WWTP.
-A contract between Watercare and the Residential Society shall be put in place to ensure the satisfactory operation of the WWTP.
+- Roading: Aall 28-public roads (not including JOALs) are proposed to be vested to Auckland Transport. - Drainage Reserves: Wwhere these contain a public raingarden, these are proposed to be vested with Healthy Waters. - Neighbourhood Parks (Lots 5020 and 1800 XXXX): Tthis will be vested to Auckland Council Parks ('Parks') if a sale and purchase agreement can be reached, prior to survey plan approval. - Lot 1920: will be vested to either the Department of Conservation or Auckland Council if a sale and purchase agreement can be reached.
+The Department of Conservation have confirmed via post lodgement correspondence that they do not wish to purchase Lot 1920. - Wastewater: Tthe proposed gravity network, gravity pumpstation and rising mains are to be vested to Watercare.
+Should the WTTP be constructed, it is proposed to be owned and operated by the a-Residentials Society until such time as capacity becomes available at the Army Bay wastewater treatment plant.WWTP.
+A contract between Watercare and the Residentials Society shall be put in place to ensure the satisfactory operation of the Wastewater Treatment Plant.WWTP.

 It is noted that all streams within the site have a width of less than 3-metres and therefore no esplanade reserves are required to be vested under section 230 of the RMA.
-The stream survey certificate is included as Appendix 49.7.
+The stream survey certificate is included as Appendix 21Appendix 49.7.